MayankLogiciel/cordova-plugin-dbcopy/README.md

 {
         //Database filename to be copied is demo.db

-        //location = 0, will copy the db to default SQLite Database Directory, /Library/LocalDatabase (Disable iCloud Backup) window.plugins.sqlDB.copy("demo.db", 0, copysuccess,copyerror);
+        //location = 0, will copy the db to default SQLite Database Directory window.plugins.sqlDB.copy("demo.db", 0, copysuccess,copyerror);

         or